-Shipwreck Park in Dana Point used to paint a ghostly scene with it’s tattered sails flapping in the wind and crow’s nest glowing at sunset — but, alas, the tattered sails are gone now.
+Shipwreck Park in Dana Point used to paint a ghostly scene with its tattered sails flapping in the wind and crow’s nest glowing at sunset — but, alas, the tattered sails are gone now.

 - Close to the beach always gets high ratings from me!
 It was close to 100 degrees at our house and I felt like I needed a jacket with the cool breezes at this park.

-- One bench swing, one baby swing.
+- Two bench swings, one baby swing.

 - NO restrooms.

 - This playground used to have different levels, but it’s all flat now.
 Makes for less tripping hazards, but also less natural places to climb.
 (See photo archive of the old playground at the end of the post!)

 - They’ve put starfish stoppers on the concrete to stop skateboarders.

 - Close to two busy streets.
 You get the feeling you’re protected because of the two gates and the line of palm trees, but if your kids are sneaky & small they can climb through the planter and onto the sidewalk.
 Also, watch the main entrance with the stairs as that’s the only spot with no gate.